akleroy/phangs_imaging_scripts/README.md

 masks, create fixed resolution cubes, and build moment maps and similar products.

-Then potentially compile cubes into a release using the IDL build_release.
+6) compile cubes into a release using the IDL build_release.

 Parts 1-3 and 4b run in CASA.
 Parts 2-4 depend on `phangsPipeline.py`
 and use the `analysisUtils` available from [here](ftp://ftp.cv.nrao.edu/pub/casaguides/analysis_scripts.tar).

-Parts 4a and 5 run in IDL with a stop during 4a in CASA to feather.
+Part 4 has been shifted to prefer CASA.

-Email leroy.42@osu.edu or otherwise get in touch with questions or suggestions.
+Parts 5 and 6 currently run in IDL.

 ### SETUP